ArshVermaGit/SentinelOps-Autonomous-DevOps-AI/.github/ISSUE_TEMPLATE/bug_report.md

-name: 🐛 Bug Report
+# Bug Report 🐛
-description: File a bug report to help us improve SentinelOps
-title: "[BUG]: "
-labels: ["bug"]
-body:

-- type: markdown
-  attributes:
-  value: |
-  Thanks for reporting a bug!
-Please fill out the form below.
-- type: textarea
-  id: description
-  attributes:
-  label: Bug Description
+## Description

-  description: A clear and concise description of what the bug is.
+A clear and concise description of what the bug is.

-  placeholder: Describe the issue...
-  validations:
-  required: true
-- type: textarea
-  id: steps
-  attributes:
-  label: Steps to Reproduce
+## Steps to Reproduce

-  description: How do we reproduce this?
-  placeholder: | 1.
-Go to '...'
+1. Go to '...'
 2. Click on '....'
+3. Scroll down to '....'
-3. See error
+4. See error

-  validations:
-  required: true
-- type: textarea
-  id: expected
-  attributes:
-  label: Expected Behavior
+## Expected Behavior

-  description: What did you expect to happen?
-  validations:
-  required: true
-- type: textarea
-  id: screenshots
-  attributes:
+A clear and concise description of what you expected to happen.

-  label: Screenshots
+## Screenshots

-  description: If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem.

+## Environment

+- OS: [e.g. macOS, Ubuntu]
+- Browser (if applicable): [e.g. Chrome, Safari]
+- Version: [e.g. 1.0.0]

+## Additional Context

+Add any other context about the problem here.